Property Development Finance in a Tough Lending Market

 To illustrate the great variation amongst lenders with some simple examples you may be surprised to know that:

-- Many lenders will consider any application for residential development loans where three or more units are proposed as a commercial loan.
-This will attract higher interest rates and fees etc. There are a handful of lenders who consider up to four units as a residential development loan.
+- Many lenders will consider any application for residential development loans where three or more units are proposed as more suited to a commercial loan.
+This will attract higher interest rates and fees , and see the deal assessed very differently, more as a business case.
+There are a handful of lenders who consider up to four units as a residential development loan, but this is dwindling.
 In this case standard rates and fees will apply to the loan.
-This can be an important consideration for project feasibility and cash flow ( you can learn more about feasibility studies here) .
+This can be an important consideration for project feasibility and cash flow .

 - There are some lenders who will approve uncontrolled ‘cash out’ based off land value.
 What this is means is that the borrower has full control over the release of funds.
 This can have a positive effect on the often-critical timeline of the project by reducing project stage progress when release of capital is being held up by the lender.
 By comparison many lenders control the release of funds in pre-approved stages.
 This can frustrate timelines as an inspection by an officer of the bank may be required before funds are released.
 This is often subject to usual bank delays.

-Returning to our previous comment that ‘no does not always mean no’ , it is worth considering that one of the marvelous things about having so many lenders in the Australian financial market is that there is almost always someone who will finance your project – albeit sometimes with more restrictive or expensive lending conditions.
+It is worth considering that one of the marvellous things about having so many lenders in the Australian financial market is that there is almost always someone who will finance your project – albeit sometimes with more restrictive or expensive lending conditions.
 What is poorly understood is that getting initial finance is often the hardest part.
 Where an alternative lender is the only option, this does not mean that you are ‘locked into’ that lending institution.
 Once the project has been completed, most major lenders are happy to refinance an established development.
 This usually comes with a sharp drop in rates and holding costs.

 How the Project is Presented to Obtain Property Development Finance